The History of Aluminium: Uses, Properties and Environmental Impact

 Looking for high-quality aluminium?

 If you’re searching for high-quality aluminium in the UK, the Metal Store is your one-stop shop.
 We have an extensive range of aluminium products for many different industries, including refined forms such as polished and anodised aluminium.
 We also offer cutting services to reduce hassle and improve results on your metalworking project.
-If any of these services sound like what you’re looking for, call us 01274 875 479 or email [email protected]
+If any of these services sound like what you’re looking for, call us 01274 875 479 or e-mail on [email protected]

 Related articles